ddella/Debian11-K8s/Ubuntu-22-04-Docker-K8s.md

 ```

 Optional:
-The following command hold back packages to prevent any updates.
+The following command hold back packages to prevent any updates with `apt`.
 I didn't do it in my lab:
 ```sh
 sudo apt-mark hold kubectl kubelet kubeadm
 ```